oldgit/home-quiz/about.md

 On a commit to this repository, [GitHub Pages](https://pages.github.com/) will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in the site, from the content in the Markdown files.

-The quiz markdown files are stored on github at: [https://github.com/oldgit/home-quiz/tree/master/\_posts](https://github.com/oldgit/home-quiz/tree/master/\_posts)

-The quiz filename is prefixed with the date, eg. `2020-05-09-oldgits-quiz-mayday.md`